SegersIan/knowledge-base/content/engineering-ops.md

 * **supported by the right practices and metrics** to deliver flow at scale.

 This frees engineering managers to focus on **people leadership and technical delivery**, while EngOps ensures the *system of teams* is healthy and sustainable.

----

-Would you like me to create a **visual mapping** (like a diagram) that shows how EngOps functions map directly onto the four Team Topologies archetypes and their interaction modes?
-That could make it even clearer.